-Josh shared that the third annual National Apprenticeship Week will occur November 13-19.
-The Bureau wants to capitalize on this opportunity.
+Owen reported that the third annual National Apprenticeship Week will occur November 13-19.
 The first day will include the kick-off of the Apprenticeship LEADERS initiative.
 Tuesday will include the quarterly meeting of the WI Apprenticeship Advisory Council at the Cement Mason's training center in Madison; a career fair will be held simultaneously upstairs.
 Wednesday will feature open houses by construction training centers across the state.
 Thursday will feature a tour of the Milwaukee Buck's new arena and a meet-and-greet with apprentices working on the project.
 Last, Friday will feature an event at the Milwaukee Job Corps center.